Clopidogrel

 Print this page

-Clopidogrel is an anti-platelet medication.
-It is usually used to prevent blood clots in people who have:
+It’s used to prevent blood clots in people who have:

 In Aotearoa New Zealand clopidogrel is available as 75 mg tablets.
+It’s also called Arrow-Clopid® or Clopidogrel Multichem®.

-• The usual dose of clopidogrel is 1 tablet once a day.
+The usual dose of clopidogrel is 1 tablet once a day.

-• The pharmacy label on your medicine will tell you how much clopidogrel to take, how often to take it, and any special instructions.
+Always take your clopidogrel exactly as your healthcare provider has told you.
+The pharmacy label on your medicine will tell you how much clopidogrel to take, how often to take it, and any special instructions.

 • Timing: Take clopidogrel once a day, at the same time each day.
-You can take clopidogrel with or without food.
 Swallow your tablet with a glass of water.

 Here are some things to know when you're taking clopidogrel.
 Other things may be important as well, so ask your healthcare provider what you should know about.

 Like all medicines, clopidogrel can cause side effects, although not everyone gets them.
-Common side effects include indigestion, tummy pain, nausea (feeling sick) and diarrhoea (runny poos).
-These usually go away with time.
-Tell your doctor if troublesome.

-Clopidogrel increases your risk of bleeding.
-You might bleed or bruise more easily while you are taking clopidogrel.
-Minor bleeding such as a nosebleed should usually stop on its own.
-If you have a fall or hurt your head or body, get medical attention immediately, even if you feel okay.
+• If you have a fall or hurt your head or body, get medical attention immediately, even if you feel okay.

 Signs of severe bleeding

-• becoming pale, very weak and tired, or short of breath
+• Becoming pale, very weak and tired, or short of breath.

-• any bleeding from your gums or cuts or nosebleeds that won’t stop
+• Cuts or nosebleeds that won’t stop.

-• blood in your stools (poo) – black, tarry stools
+• Blood in your stools (poo) – black, tarry stools.

-• coughing up blood or vomit that looks like coffee grounds
+• Vomiting up something that looks like coffee grounds.

 The following links has more information on clopidogrel:

-Clopidogrel(external link) (te reo Māori(external link)) New Zealand Formulary Patient Information
+Clopidogrel(external link) New Zealand Formulary Patient Information te reo Māori(external link)

 5 questions to ask about your medications(external link) Health Quality and Safety Commission, NZ, 2019 English(external link), te reo Māori(external link)